RohanDebroy/ytdl-web/README.md

 ## FAQ
 ### 1. Why not using NextJS Api endpoints?
 I was using youtube-dl-exec but once it was deployed to vercel it didnot work because it requires a python runtime.
 I donot know how to assign python runtime in Vercel without using a python file.
-### 2. Some URL's are not working
+### 2. Getting access restriction error.
-If using the deployed version then, most probably they are ip restricted.
-Thought of a solution, will test and implement if working.
+If using the deployed version then, most probably the ip got rate limited due to continous request.
+Try again after sometime and it will work.

 ## Notes